zineinc/floppy-client/README.md

 FloppyClient
 ============

-FloppyClient is a client for FloppyServer library.
-Before using this library you should install you instance of FloppyServer.
-How to use FloppyServer you can find in documentation.
+FloppyClient is a client for [FloppyServer][1] library.
+Before using this library you should install you instance of [FloppyServer][1].
+How to use FloppyServer you can find in [documentation][1].

 FloppyClient provides two simple integration points:

 - url generation for files stored on FloppyServer
 - client for file upload on FloppyServer

+FloppyClient is a pure client for FloppyServer, if you want to use Floppy in Symfony2 app you should be interested in [FloppyBundle][2].

 Features
 ========